Naereen/web-sphinx/trademarks.rst

  .. warning::

     This page is still in contruction !
-    And my english is not yet perfect, so sorry in advance for my bad english !
+    And my English is not yet perfect, so sorry in advance for my bad English !

 ------------------------------------------------------------------------------